opensearch-project/documentation-website/_integrations/index.md

 ## Introducing OpenSearch Integrations

-The OpenSearch Integrations application provides a user-friendly and robust platform for data visualization, querying, and projection, eliminating the need for the redundant, multiple steps previously required to configure dashboards.
+The OpenSearch Integrations application provides a user-friendly and robust platform for data visualization, querying, and projection, eliminating the need for the multiple redundant steps previously required to configure dashboards.

 ### Unlocking diverse use cases